cschweimer/TravellingSalesmanProblem/README.md

 Notebooks termed "Pickup_and_Delivery" solve problems where one or more salesmen pick up something at the locations and deliver it to a destination location (e.g., collecting garbage and delivering it to a landfill).

+### Solution to a roudtrip for one salesman with 20 locations

 ![Roundtrip](https://github.com/cschweimer/TravellingSalesmanProblem/blob/main/Solutions/Roundtrip.png)